EU ETS emissions down in 2011, permit glut grows

 "ETS emissions decreased by more than 2 percent in 2011, despite an expanding (economic) recovery.
 This good result shows that the ETS is delivering cost-effective emissions reductions," the Commission said in a statement.

-"It also emphasizes why the ETS remains the engine to drive low carbon growth in Europe."
+"It also emphasises why the ETS remains the engine to drive low carbon growth in Europe."

 However, some carbon analysts said the decline in emissions was due to lower power generation due to weak industrial output towards the latter end of the year and a slowing economy.